sshhane/document_similarity/README.md

 # document_similarity
-A Java API for  Measuring Document Similarity
+Shane Daniels
+G00332592

 ## Description
+A Java API for  Measuring Document Similarity.
-Compare the similarity of two text files using their Jaccard Indices
+Compare the similarity of two text files using their Jaccard Indices.

 ## Example Output